 A Brief History of the Finnish Home Sauna

 The sauna dates back farther than you can imagine.
-Although the exact origins of the sauna are unclear (some evidence shows saunas going back 2,000 years), the Finnish Sauna Society declares the Finnish people have been following the tradition of the sauna ritual since the 12th century, when it probably wasn’t much more than a pit dug into a slope heated by stones warmed over a fire.
+Although the exact origins of the sauna are unclear (some evidence shows saunas going back 2,000 years), the Finnish Sauna Society declares the Finnish people have been following the tradition of the sauna ritual since the 12th century, when it probably wasn’t much more than a pit dug into a slope heated by rocks warmed over a fire.

 From there, the Finnish sauna went through a series of advancements, from a pit to a four-cornered log hut (which also served as a home) heated by a wood-fired stove without a chimney, and finally the wooden rooms that we are familiar with today.

 Traditionally, saunas weren’t only used for relaxation.
 In Finland, the sauna's primary purpose was a place to bathe.
 For many homesteads, the sauna was the first building constructed because of the many uses it served.
 According to the Finnish Sauna Society, they were also essential for completing chores like curing meats or more ceremonial events like childbirth and preparing bodies before burial.